moosicse/Documents/Software Development Document/Software Test Document.md

 | 14     | Upload music and lyrics and call algorithm  to identify      | Caricature music with cheerful melody and lyrics | No expectation, as it's difficult to achieve | ——            |                  |
 | Tester |                                                              | Developer                                        |                                              | Principal     |                  |

-*Table A-3 Classification Test Case*

 Tips: Manual classification does not demand this part of test case.

 ## Music Player Test Case

+*Table A.4 Music Player Test Case*

 | Attributes          | Values                              |
 | ------------------- | ----------------------------------- |